AndreasKuhn-ak/WS2022_Julia/corrections.md

 ### Datatypes
 3. str - Strings

-choose a different name for your example string in the text, currently, it is *string* and the function to turn something into a string, is also *string*
+choose a different name for your example string in the text, currently, it is *string* and the function to turn something into a string, is also *string*   :heavy_check_mark:

 4.1 Array
 the "ordered" in eth first sentencemight be confusing.
 In particular, since your example later on is [1,2,3,4,5,6] People might think, that the content is always ordered by value.